shazha01/hello_world/README.md

 # hello_world
-This is a demo repository for learn using Git and GitHub.
+This is a demo repository for learn Git and GitHub.